15 puzzle: Solvability

 The invariant is the parity of the permutation of all 16 squares plus the parity of the taxicab distance (number of rows plus number of columns) of the empty square from the lower right corner.
 This is an invariant because each move changes both the parity of the permutation and the parity of the taxicab distance.
-In particular, if the empty square is in the lower right corner then the puzzle is solvable if and only if the permutation of the remaining pieces is even.
+In particular, if the empty square is in the lower right corner, then the puzzle is solvable only if the permutation of the remaining pieces is even.